kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 toc: true
 layout: post
 comments: true
-title: "Announcing Kubeflow Trainer v2.2 \- JAX & XGBoost Runtimes, Flux HPC Support, and TrainJob progress and metrics observability"
+title: "Announcing Kubeflow Trainer v2.2 JAX & XGBoost Runtimes, Flux for HPC Support, and TrainJob progress and metrics observability"
 hide: false
 categories: [release, trainer]
 permalink: /kubeflow-trainer-v2.2-release/
 author: "Kubeflow Trainer Team"
 ---

-Just a little over one week ahead of Kubecon 2026, the Kubeflow team is excited to ship Trainer v2.2.
+Just a little over one week ahead of KubeCon + CloudNativeCon EU 2026, the Kubeflow team is excited to ship Trainer v2.2.
 The v2.2 release reinforces our commitment to expanding the Kubeflow Trainer ecosystem – meeting developers where they are by adding native support for JAX, XGBoost, and Flux, while also delivering deeper observability into training jobs.

 Key highlights of the v2.2 release include: